 However, do not despair!
 A Christmas meal that’s good for everyone is possible: click through on the links below to find reliable slave-free options.
-Also available as a summary pdf.
+Also available as a two-page summary pdf.
 You might also like to check out our accompanying post on chocolate gifts.

 Table of Contents